mylaaan/FtHoF-Planner-v4/README.md

                 after each ascension) and on the number of spells cast this game.
 This means that if you know the seed then you can predict the results for casting Force the Hand of Fate.</b>
             <ul>
-                <li>There are two main things that can affect the result of FtHoF, the current season and the
+                <li>There are two main things that can affect the result of FtHoF, the current season <s>and the
-                    golden cookie sound selector.
+                    golden cookie sound selector</s>.
 If the season is Valentines or Easter the random seed will be increased once.
 This means there are 2 possible results for each cast of FtHoF depending on the selected season.
 Continuing to switch between seasons will not affecting the results, they only affect the result at the time the spell is cast.